 In this age of technology, it’s hard to believe there was a time when writing didn’t exist, but there was.
 Back then, humans relied on what was called an “oral culture.”
 In order to memorize large quantities of information, people had to rely on poetic speech.
 Citing Walter Ong’s book Orality and Literacy, Perell said the following: "Oral cultures are dependent on their memories.
 Knowledge that wasn't repeated disappeared."

 Remember Homer?
 Not the goofy guy from The Simpsons—the Greek literary guy responsible for writing The Iliad and The Odyssey.
 Those stories came from a series of oral poems that were passed down from generation to generation.

 Just imagine the memories they must have had during that time period.
 We need to rekindle some of that spirit from those days.
 We need to instruct children on what a powerful tool poetic language can be.
 By teaching them to learn using rhythm and rhymes, a great deal more information can be learned and retained.

 5. "Surf’s Up!"

 Most of us can’t even go a day without “surfing the net."
-There’s even a good chance that you stumbled upon this article through the act of sifting through endless morsels of information.
-Let’s face it—as a society we’ve become addicted to the ever-tempting allure of the World Wide Web.
-As a result, it is not uncommon to wile away hours on end in our various browsing habits.
+There’s even a good chance that you stumbled upon this post through the act of sifting through endless morsels of information.
+Let’s face it—as a society, we’ve become addicted to the ever-tempting allure of the web.
+As a result, it is not uncommon to while away hours on end in our various browsing habits.

 But is it productive?
 Perhaps a better way to put it might be: Is it enhancing our brains or limiting them?
 The answers to these questions are not simple.
 We are almost forced to apply the legal standard of “intent” here.